Choose language

 Oaklands Farm Solar Park Information Page

-Oaklands Farm Solar Limited is in the early development stages of a large-scale solar plus energy storage project in South Derbyshire, on land west of the village of Rosliston, and east of Walton-on-Trent.
+Oaklands Farm Solar Limited is in the final planning stages for Oaklands Farm Solar Park - a large-scale solar plus energy storage project in South Derbyshire, on land west of the village of Rosliston, and east of Walton-on-Trent.
 Oaklands Farm Solar Limited is a wholly owned subsidiary of BayWa r.e.
 UK Ltd.

 Latest news

-Application for an electricity generation licence has been confirmed by ofgem to be duly made, notice of application is linked here.
+Application for an electricity generation licence was confirmed by ofgem to be duly made, via the notice linked here, and the Generation Licence was granted on 22 September 2022 by ofgem, notice linked here

-We will keep this website updated with information on next steps prior to submitting our application later this year.
+We will keep this website updated with information on the project.
 Please get in touch if you have any queries about the proposals, or would like to share your feedback.

 Community benefit

-We’re grateful for the feedback and suggestions received in relation to community benefit.
-We’ve been working on this, and we’re pleased to be able to confirm an annual community benefit of £55,000 per year for the 40 year life of the project.
+We are grateful for the feedback and suggestions received in relation to community benefit.
+We are pleased to be able to confirm an annual community benefit of £55,000 per year for the 40-year life of the project.

 Whilst we are yet to confirm the details, the intention is for this money to be distributed to local causes via a local community fund.